devfbe/gipgee/README.md

 * List the installed packages (e.g. by calling `dpkg -l | sort`), save the result to a file (e.g. `result-a.txt`)
 * Perform package updates (e.g. by calling `apt-get update && apt-get -y upgrade`)
 * List the installed packages (e.g. by calling `dpkg -l | sort`), save the result to a file (e.g. `result-b.txt`)
 * Compare the list of installed packages.
-If they differ, yield that a
+If they differ, yield that as status to the given update check result file.

+### Update build pipeline
+After the gipgee has processed the results of the update check pipeline, it will trigger an additional image rebuild pipeline which only rebuilds the images that have updates.
+The goal here is to be as resource efficient as possible and not to swamp your with unnecessary image registry.